 10 Best Children’s Books Ever Written

-There are few things as important to a child’s education and skills such as learning, listening, and reading skills.
+There are few things as important to a child’s education and skills such as learning, listening, and reading.
 Reading can help children learn the basics of the language, like how words work together to form sentences.
 They also pick up on storytelling conventions that they may not be exposed to in other media formats such as TV or movies.
 There is no better time for getting kids interested in reading than when they’re young, so make sure you have plenty of great books to read around!
 This blog post will cover ten children’s books that belong on every child’s shelf.

-As parents, you might wonder what is the most important thing to a child?
+As parents, you might wonder what the most important thing is to a child.
 Well, it is their education and their development.
-This means that you need to make sure they are reading as much as possible – not just for school, but because it will help them understand how language works.
+This means that you need to make sure they are reading as much as possible—not just for school, but because it will help them understand how language works.
 Reading also exposes kids to storytelling conventions and can help them with empathy.
-A kid’s book is not just a story, it’s an introduction to the world and all of its complexities – but in a fun way that doesn’t overwhelm or confuse little minds.
+A kid’s book is not just a story, it’s an introduction to the world and all of its complexities—but in a fun way that doesn’t overwhelm or confuse little minds.
 So, without further ado: here are ten children’s books that must be read by every child.

 Goodnight Moon by Margaret Wise Brown

 This book revolves around a cute young bunny that whispers goodnight to everything in the room in a soothing, repeating tone.
-Instead of a plot, Goodnight Moon examines the world through the eyes of a small kid, relaxing children through the practice of describing everything in their environment.
+Instead of a plot, Goodnight Moon examines the world through the eyes of a small kid, calming children through the practice of describing everything in their environment.
 Since 1947, this book has been winning the hearts of young children.